 11 hours, DVD

 Ten videos take students from ancient Mesopotamia to the Inca Empire.
 Best video series I've seen for exploring the history of major civilizations from ancient times through the middle ages.
 Emmy Award winner for outstanding informational series.
 Narrated by Sam Waterston.

 by the History Channel

-Deeply flawed effort, but might provide useful video content.
+Flawed effort, but can provide useful video content.
 Pros: The first segment on prehistory is worth the purchase price, and the series features individuals—not just impersonal processes.
-Cons: quick-cutting and bombastic music seek to invoke drama, but are way over the top.
+Cons: quick-cutting and bombastic music seek to invoke drama, but are over the top.
 Numerous battle scenes glorify the "art of war," rather than of the folly of war.

 12 hours, DVD